I was talking to him over the phone.

-Don’t Join a Spoken English Institute in the Beginning
+Don’t Join Any Institute in the Beginning

 I do, however, highly recommend getting one-on-one tuition.
 At this stage, you need more attention and support than students in an institute.

-But Why Should I Join an English Institute?
+Do I Need to Join an Institute?

 An institute can help you only if you help yourself.
 So, you must take an active part in the classroom.
 Joining the Institute for the sake of watching hot girls is not going to help (I know many boys who do just that).

 I was pursuing a three years course from NIIT in 1996.
 All the students were supposed to deliver an English presentation in front of the class as part of the semester.
 I couldn’t afford to be shy, so I joined the YMCA.

 Picture a jam-packed classroom (57 students to be specific).